elicbarbieri/auth-quickstart/README.md

 - SSH keypair with strong passphrase, or username + good password
 - No other users able to access the server & no weird shit installed
 - Don't store cryptographic information in stupid places.
 SSL certificates belong on the server, not your notes app
-- Don't delete the .env file, the JWT secrets and auth keys are annoying to re-generate
+- Don't delete the .env file, the secrets are annoying to re-generate
 - Turn on a firewall

 ## Features

-- **Complete Authentication System**: User management, SSO, and future OIDC support
+- **Complete Authentication System**: User management, SSO, and full OIDC support
 - **Simple Setup**: Takes 5 minutes to deploy
 - **Secure by Default**: Modern security standards and best practices
 - **Easy Integration**: Works with any HTTP services
-- **Zero Click-Ops**: No clicking through auth dashboards to get it running
+- **Zero Click-Ops**: Automated setup script for configuration
-- **Lightweight**: Uses Caddy's built-in security module instead of a separate auth service
+- **Flexible Authentication**: Supports multiple authentication methods and protocols
+- **Future-Proof**: Built-in support for adding Okta or other identity providers later

 ## Prerequisites
 - Application stack based on docker or docker-compose
 - Wildcard DNS record, i.e., `*.example.com` → your server IP
-- TLS Certificate for `*.example.com` (create using Let's Encrypt & DNS challenge)
+- TLS Certificate for `*.example.com` (create using Let's Encrypt & DNS challenge, or let Caddy handle it automatically)

 ## Creating TLS Certificates with Let's Encrypt